Woke: Oceania

+In March 2025, Peters declared a "war on woke" during his "State of the Nation" speech, taking aim at DEI, sexual education programs at schools, and "Cultural Marxism".

-Reception
+Reception and legacy

 Scholars Michael B. McCormack and Althea Legal-Miller argue that the phrase stay woke echoes Martin Luther King Jr.'s exhortation "to stay awake, to adjust to new ideas, to remain vigilant and to face the challenge of change".